A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

 1. Download and extract KAPE.
 2. Configure targets and modules for specific artifact extraction.
 3. Run KAPE on live systems for rapid data collection.

+---

+### Now that we are done with the lab and preparing our defenses we are going to jump to the [Attack Simulation](https://github.com/A9u3ybaCyb3r/Cyber_Defense_Lab/tree/main/Attack%20Simulation).